arabidopsis/typescript-definitions/README.md

 ## Using `typescript-definitions`

-**NB**: Please note these macros - by default - work *only for the debug build* since they pollute the code with strings and methods all of which are proabably not useful in any release (Since you are only using them to extract information about your current types from your *code*).
+**NB**: Please note that these macros - by default - work *only for the debug build* since they pollute the code with strings and methods all of which are proabably not useful in any release (Since you are only using them to extract information about your current types from your *code*).
 In release builds they become no-ops.
 This means that there is *no cost* to your release exes/libs